PushOwl × Brevo · AI Work

 🎯 Goal

-Make company data self‑serve for PMs, design, and GTM teams.
+Make company data self‑serve for PMs, design, and GTM teams without analyst bottlenecks.

 ⚠️ Problem